The Voice of Merrill: Critical reception

+Picturegoer wrote: "Slightly pretentious, but nevertheless effective, thriller in which a colourful triangle theme is firmly welded to an out-of-the-rut whodunit. ...
+Valerie Hobson contributes a first-class performance as the smart and calculating wife, and not only enables the piece to survive a phoney start, but also gives it essential finesse and character."

+Picture Show wrote: "Thrilling and ingenious murder melodrama ...
+Tension grows steadily until! the surprise ending.
+It is well acted, especially by Valerie Hobson, and skilfully directed."

-Leslie Halliwell said: "Complicated murder thriller which intrigues but hardly satisfies."
+Leslie Halliwell wrote: "Complicated murder thriller which intrigues but hardly satisfies."

 The Radio Times Guide to Films gave the film 2/5 stars, writing: "This complex and rather dull suspenser has Valerie Hobson and James Robertson-Justice as a husband and wife under suspicion for murdering a blackmailer.
 A talent much stronger than John Gilling's (who both wrote and directed this tosh) was needed to bring off this tale of murder among the plummy voices, but these days there's pleasure to be gained just from watching the elegant cast go through their preposterous paces."

 Film historians Steve Chibnall and Brian McFarlane praised the performances of Valerie Hobson and James Robertson Justice, adding: "The plot, which moves with exemplary speed and fluency towards its downbeat ending, and Berman's camerawork collude with a strong cast to produce an ingenious specimen of murder-mystery drama."